 Review: Tom Clancy’s Ghost Recon: Future Soldier

-The best way to say it is if you took the Flintstones and the Jetsons then split the difference.
+The best way to say it is, if you took the Flintstones and the Jetsons then split the difference.
 That’s the future we’re dealing with.
 For the most part it’s the kind of warfare you see today.
-There’s a few nice enhancements with gear that makes you invisible and a robot the size of a small car that has missiles and bombs at the ready and is so well protected you can use it for cover but overall it’s today’s military.
+There are a few nice enhancements with gear that makes you invisible and a robot the size of a small car that has missiles and bombs at the ready and is so well protected you can use it for cover but overall it’s today’s military.

 The sync shot makes even the slow parts of the game fun to play, you can even get to the point where by tagging and pulling on the right bumper you don’t have to fire a single shot across parts of a level, just have your squad do the dirty work.
 Also in regular combat you’re able to tag the most dangerous enemies so that your squad focuses on the guys with the rockets shooting at you and not the guys with pistols hiding behind the sandbags.

-While the stealth and run and gun are fun to play and feel right there’s two forms of gameplay that crop up that aren’t all that fun to play:
+While the stealth and run-and-gun are fun to play and feel right there are two forms of gameplay that crop up that aren’t all that fun to play:

 The entire campaign can be played with up to four people on Xbox Live.